 There is so much to be excited about when you find yourself ready to partner with an editor.

-It's important to remember that when you're looking for an editor for your work, you're not just looking for a quality editor, but you're also looking for the best editor for the work itself.
+It's important to remember that when you're looking for an editor for your work, you're not just looking for a quality editor, you're also looking for the best editor for the work itself.
 You may come across editors you'd like to work with, that are qualified to do the job, but that doesn't automatically mean they would be the best fit for what your project needs.

-The best and easiest way to make sure you're finding the right partner to help you in the editing phase of your journey is through the trusty sample edit.
+The best and easiest way to make sure you're finding the right partner to help you in the editing phase of your publishing journey is through the trusty sample edit.

-A sample edit is a small section of your overall work that you would send out to your editor(s) of choice so they can perform a short version, or test, of the type of edit you're requesting, which they would then return to you with their specific feedback.
-This feedback is usually made up of their assessment of the sample, a time estimate, a cost estimate, and what their availability looks like for your specific project.
+A sample edit is a small section of your overall work that you would send out to your editor(s) of choice so they can perform a short version, or test, of the type of edit you're requesting.

 An Introduction